Updated: 03/17/20 | March 17th, 2020

 However, Napa is not easy on the wallet.
 Restaurants, hotels, and winery visits add up quickly.
 Like a money-sucking feedback loop, visitors expect to spend a lot of money, and prices reflect people’s willingness to open their wallets.

 I went seeking an answer to the question I ask of all destinations: “Can you travel here on $50 a day?”

 I found you can, but it takes work.
 Even if you don’t desire to do it bare-bones, there are ways to cut your expenses and still enjoy an affordable visit to Napa Valley.

 But if this doesn’t appeal to you, go with Airbnb.
-It’s also a cheap option.
-There are a lot of listings for the region, with some costing as little as $65 per night for a private room.
+It’s the cheapest paid option.
+There are a lot of listings for the area, with some costing as little as $75 per night for a private room.